pywbem/pywbemtools/docs/pywbemcli/commands.rst

 Count the instances of one or more classes defined by a :term:`GLOB pattern` with matching class name

-The ``instance count`` command counts the CIM instances classes that match a :term:`GLOB pattern` in the namespaces specified with the ``-namespace``/``-n`` command option, or all namespaces in the server.
+The ``instance count`` command counts the CIM instances whose classes match a :term:`GLOB pattern` in the namespaces specified with the ``-namespace``/``-n`` command option, or all namespaces in the server.